TheRenegadeCoder/sample-programs-website/docs/languages/algol68/index.md

 includes user-declared types, expression-based syntax, concurrency, and even slicing.

 Of course, I think the most interesting language feature is the overwhelming list of reserved words which includes 60 different symbols.
-Most of these symbols I couldn’t even guess their purpose.
+Most of these symbols I couldn't even guess their purpose.
 For example, what do you think `esac` does?
 How about `ouse`?
 [James Jones offers a great explanation][2].